CivicTechAtlanta/georgia-restaurant-inspections/fulton-county/README.md

-### Info in this folder was originally created at the Code For Atlanta HackForChange event in Summer 2015.
-It was copied into this folder as is on 6/14/16
+**This folder was originally housed at www.github.com/codeforatlanta/inspectr.
+Info from that repo was copied into this folder on 6/14/16**

 # Inspectr